Aiven-Labs/python-apache-kafka-tutorial/notebooks/README.md

 ## Start the workshop

-Go to the [first notebook](0-setup.ipynb) to get started with creating your Aiven account and creating your Kafka Cluster
+Go to the [first notebook](0-setup.ipynb) to get started with creating your Aiven account and creating your Aiven for Kafka Cluster and your Aiven for Apache Flink service.